PMR2/pmr2.buildout/README.rst

 instructions on that page to create the default Plone site (if default credentials are used, it should be admin/admin for login/password).

-Once the default Plone site is added, selecte `Site Setup`, then Add-on Products.
+Once the default Plone site is added, select `Site Setup` using the user drop-down menu on the upper-right corner of the site, then `Add-ons`.

 On that page you will see a list of products available for installation.
 Select `Physiome Model Repository 2`, then select `Install`.
 You may